-On the post-comment call, Committee members echoed concerns raised during the in-person meeting about the burden of screening every hospitalized patient (18 years and older) within 24 hours, regardless of patient risk or condition.
-Committee members also continued to question whether the screening to outcome link was substantiated by evidence.
-It was noted that the majority of comments received were in support of measures #3087, #3088, and #3089, but a Committee member stated that despite the large number of comments, including a few new citations, no new evidence addressing the previous concerns was provided; other Committee members echoed this view.
-Specifically, it was noted that many of the references included in comments were part of the original submission or addressed similar findings as before-i.e., that malnourished patients have increased lengths of stays, increased mortality, and other adverse health outcomes, but the references were not specific to the measures' foci (screening, completion of assessment, care plan).
-One Committee member noted that many articles looked at malnutrition and length of stay, but that did not seem the most relevant endpoint to address for screening and food security-it should be about longer term health and impact on utilization cost.
-Two Committee members expressed support for the measures' intent.
+On the post-comment call, Committee members echoed concerns raised during the in-person meeting on the burden of screening every hospitalized patient (18 years and older) within 24 hours, regardless of patient risk or condition.
+Committee members continued to question whether the screening to patient outcome link is substantiated by evidence.
+It was noted that the majority of comments received supported measure #3087, #3088, and #3089, but a Committee member stated that despite the large number of comments, including a few new citations, no new evidence addressing the previous concerns was provided; other Committee members echoed this view.
+Specifically, it was noted that many of the references included within the comments were part of the original submission or addressed similar findings-i.e., that malnourished patients have increased lengths of stay, increased mortality, and other adverse health outcomes, but the references were not specific to the measures' foci (screening, completion of assessment, care plan).
+One Committee member noted that many articles looked at malnutrition and length of stay, but opined that these did not seem to be the most relevant endpoints to address for screening and food security.
+Instead, it was suggested that longer term health and impact on utilization cost are more appropriate.
+Two Committee members expressed support for the measure's intent.
 As with its previous evaluation, concerns also were expressed about the denominator and the need for targeting a specific population(s) instead of simply those 18 years and older.
-For this measure and #3088 and #3089, concerns also were expressed about the lack of exclusions, especially hospice patients or patients who leave against medical advice.
+For this measure and for NQF #3088 and NQF #3089, concerns also were expressed about the lack of exclusions, especially hospice patients or patients who leave against medical advice.

-The developer was provided the opportunity to address the Committee.
 The developer noted that the measure excludes patients who have a length of stay of shorter than 24 hours.
-Additionally, the developer stated that measure focuses on malnutrition screening, which is the first step in the process of addressing malnutrition.
+Additionally, the developer stated that the measure focuses on malnutrition screening, which is the first step in the process of addressing malnutrition.

-During the call, the vote on Evidence for #3087 did not pass, but the outcome was such that the additional votes might have meant passing the criterion.
+During the call, the vote on Evidence for NQF #3087 did not pass, but the outcome was such that the additional votes of those members who had not yet voted might have meant the measure would pass the criterion.
 Accordingly, Committee members also voted on Overall Suitability for Endorsement.
-Ultimately, #3087 was not recommended: It did not reach the >60% threshold to pass on Evidence (H-0; M-8; L-3; I-3), and failed the vote on Overall Suitability (Y-4; N-10.6
+Ultimately, NQF #3087 was not recommended.
+The measure did not reach the >60 percent threshold to pass on Evidence (H-0; M-8; L-3; I-3), and failed the vote on Overall Suitability (Y-4; N-10).e

-3088 Completion of a Nutrition Assessment for Patients Identified as At-Risk for Malnutrition within 24 hours of a Malnutrition Screening (Avalere Health/Academy of Nurtition & Dietetics): Consensus Not Reached Not Recommended
+3088 Completion of a Nutrition Assessment for Patients Identified as At-Risk for Malnutrition within 24 hours of a Malnutrition Screening (Avalere Health/Academy of Nutrition and Dietetics): Not Endorsed

-Description: Patients age 65 years and older identified as at-risk for malnutrition based on a malnutrition screening who have a nutrition assessment documented in the medical record within 24 hours of the most recent malnutrition screening.; Measure Type: Process; Level of Analysis: Facility; Setting of Care: Hospital/Acute Care Facility; Data Source: Electronic Clinical Data: Electronic Health Record
+Description: Patients age 65 years and older identified as at-risk for malnutrition based on a malnutrition screening who have a nutrition assessment documented in the medical record within 24 hours of the most recent malnutrition screening; Measure Type: Process; Level of Analysis: Facility; Setting of Care: Hospital/Acute Care Facility; Data Source: Electronic Clinical Data: Electronic Health Record